Table of contents

 Every lab building frontier models is choosing, implicitly or explicitly, what to optimize for.

-We built Antidote for the labs walking the second path – and for the users tired of being optimized against.
+We built Antidote for the labs walking the second path, and for the users tired of being optimized against.

-Measure carefully, with real rigor and real values, and the rankings take care of themselves.
+Build for that, and the rankings take care of themselves.